 The diversity and distribution of phytoplankton have been extensively studied in India, both on the east and west coasts.
 Information on the phytoplankton diversity, seasonal variations and spatial distribution, productivity characteristics and hydro-biological factors as well as their relationship to plankton are well documented (Subrahmanyan and Sharma (1960); Thorrington-Smith (1971); Sawant and Madhupratap (1996).

-In Gujarat, the study of plankton diversity, abundance, primary productivity and its relation to water quality is mostly confined to Gulf of Kachchh (Ramamurthy and Dhawan (1963); Dhawan (1970); Nair (2002) while few studies conducted along the coast of Saurashtra (Jiyalal Ram et al., 1988; Gopalakrishnan (1972); Mahyavanshi (1975); Temkar et al., 2015; Vase et al., 2018) and the Gulf of Khambhat including South Gujarat (Subir Kumar (2004) Vachhrajani and Mankodi (2007): Bhavsar and Pandya (2018)).
+In Gujarat, the study of plankton diversity, abundance, primary productivity and its relation to water quality is mostly confined to Gulf of Kachchh (Ramamurthy and Dhawan (1963); Dhawan (1970); Nair (2002) while few studies conducted along the coast of Saurashtra (Jiyalal Ram et al., 1988; Gopalakrishnan, 1972); Mahyavanshi, 1975); Temkar et al., 2015; Vase et al., 2018) and the Gulf of Khambhat including South Gujarat (Subir Kumar, 2004); Vachhrajani and Mankodi, 2007): Bhavsar and Pandya, 2018).

 Except for Kharo creek and Kandla, the phytoplankton community structure has not been studied recently.
 Hence the current study on the spatial distribution and diversity of phytoplankton is proposed to determine the state of the ecosystem structure and functioning along the Northern coast of Gulf of Kachchh.
 The relationship between phytoplankton community and hydrobiological parameters is also being investigated.
 This will work as a baseline data for future research.

-Material and method:
+Materials and methods

 Study area: The research was carried out at three different locations along the northern coast of the Gulf of Kachchh in Gujarat, India.
 The locations were chosen based on their various coastal characteristics and industrial establishments.
 The Mundra coast (22.762702, 69.618471) is crisscrossed by creek systems that form extensive mudflats and also harbors luxurious mangroves.
 The Mandvi coast (22.836455, 69.215100) is distinguished by sandy beaches, open sea, and partly rocky outcomes.
 Sanghi Creek (23.388244, 68.557581) is one of the largest creeks in northern GOK, rich in mangrove vegetation, and has the coldest winter weather in Gujarat.
 Samplings were carried out monthly during high tide and low tide.
-(Fig 1).
+(Fig. 1).

 Fig. 1 – Study area